| Home | Book Shop | ||||

 Aircraft - Locations - Group and Duty - Books

-No.346 "Guyenne" Squadron was a bomber squadron manned by Free French personnel who had previously been serving in North Africa.
+No.346 "Guyenne" Squadron was a bomber squadron manned by French personnel who had previously been serving in North Africa.
 It formed part of Bomber Command's main force from 1 June 1944 until the end of the war.
 The Free French units were the last to operate the Merlin-powered Halifax II and V, although possibly only for one operation in June 1944, before they were replaced by the B.Mk III.
 In October 1945 the squadron moved back to France, and on 27 November 1945 it was transferred to the Armee de l'Air.

 Aircraft